Ensemble Montréal: 2021 elections

+2025 elections

+On February 28, 2025, Soraya Martinez Ferrada was elected leader by acclamation on February 28, becoming the party's candidate for mayor in the 2025 Montreal municipal election.
+Martínez Ferrada focussed her campaign on housing and affordability, and promised a review of the city's bike lanes.
+The party formed an electoral pact with Équipe LaSalle Team and Équipe Anjou.
+She was elected mayor on November 2, defeating Luc Rabouin of Projet Montréal.
+Ensemble Montréal also won a majority of seats on the Montreal City Council, with 34.
+The party became the first Montreal municipal party to elect 2 different mayors.

 Political positions

-Due in part to its largely suburban base, the party has often attacked Projet Montréal over policies it claims are "anti-car."
+The party has often attacked Projet Montréal over anti-car policies.
 Interim party leader Lionel Perez has attacked the Plante Administration over its handling of the pilot project limiting private vehicular access to the Mount Royal service road.

 The party has not consistently supported expansions to Montreal's mass-transit network.
 While then-Mayor Denis Coderre was a strong proponent of the Réseau express métropolitain, which is being built as a "public-public partnership" between the provincial government and the Caisse de dépôt et placement, the party has opposed the construction of the Pink Line (Montreal Metro).
 Ensemble Montréal proposed a pilot project that would keep the metro system open during the overnight hours on summer weekends.

 While it was in power from 2013–2017, Ensemble Montréal planned to heat and widen sidewalks along a stretch of Sainte-Catherine Street West.
-Once Projet Montréal took office in 2017, the heating elements were removed from Sainte-Catherine's renovation plans due to their expense, but plans to widen sidewalks and beautify the street were otherwise largely retained.
+Once Projet Montréal took office in 2017, the heating elements were removed from Sainte-Catherine's renovation plans due to their expense.
+However, plans to widen sidewalks and beautify the street were otherwise largely retained.